TousAntiCovid/robert-server/README.md

 If one wants to run it on a feature branch, one must manually trigger the pipeline on the selected branch with the following variable `INTEGRATION_TESTS` set to `true`.

+Integration tests have a dependency on robert-crypto-grpc-server.
+This version needs to be present in the gitlab package repository.
+There is currently no way to deploy a new version and use it in the same pipeline.